juhamust/mozaik-ext-slack/README.md

 ## Changelog

-### Release 0.9.4
+### Release 0.9.1
-- Started upgrade to Mozaik v2
-- Channel widget works with Mozaik v2
+- Upgraded extension to work with Mozaik v2
 - Updated the documentation

 ### Release 0.9.0